A quick guide on In-game known issues and How to deal with them

 Buttons disappear during the battle

-- Issue description: During the game, the Charge Move and Switch buttons disappear, rendering the trainer unable to attack or take any actions in battle.
+- Issue description: During the game, the Charge Move and Swap buttons disappear, rendering the trainer unable to use a move or take any actions in battle.

 - Official Arena Stance: Niantic is currently investigating this issue.
 This may be determined to be grounds for a rematch depending on the circumstances of the battle given its rarity.